hamnerben/decade-view-obsidian-plugin/doc/challenges.md

 3. I keep running into problems and I keep backing up and backing up until I realize I'm not doing `npm run`.
 Dangit

 4. I learned a lot from my React dev class and now I realize some changes I should implment so I refactored it.

+5. The obsidian CSS is very strong.
+I think I might need to simplify the UI by just highlighting a cell if it has at least 1 note in that week.
+Then I will make an interface on the right that allows navigation through the week.